osic/benchmarking_live-migration/benchmarker_results/lvm_testing_summary.md

 To benchmark live migration, a tool has been put in place.
 This tool will

 1. Bootstrap the Openstack Cloud for live migration testing: create images, keys, flavors.. install rally and workload generator.
 2. create the workloads on one of the compute nodes.
-The workloads are basically a slice of 6 VMs: ` each VM  contains a spark cluster running a real time Spark streaming job receiving stream data at a rate of 100kB/s. each VM has its disk half full which simulate logs and data stored from apps in real world`
+The workloads are basically a slice of 6 VMs: ` each VM  contains a spark cluster running a real time Spark streaming job receiving stream data at a rate of 100kB/s. each VM has its disk half full to simulate logs and data stored from apps in real world`
 3. launch all the testings and measurements prior to start benchmarking live migration
 4. evacuating the compute node with the workloads to another empty compute node back and forth 20 times in a row